Le site sur l'Art Roman en Bourgogne

 Romanesque churches in Köln (Cologne)

 This page provides an overview of the romanesque churches of the archbishopric city of Cologne in western Germany.
 Despite heavy damage in the second World War, the total of twelve main romanesque churches spread through the city centre still represents a unique and impressive cultural highlight.
 The original Rhenan romanesque style is characterized by its western transepts, trefoil choirs in clover-leaf shape and high ranking twin towers dominating the Rhine panorama.
 The style originates in the 10th century from Ottonan influences and culminates in the 12th century with richly decorated new constructions.
 Another revival takes place in the first half of the 13th century, just before the Cathedral would be rebuilt in gothic style.
+The page is completed by some of the main romanesque churches in the surroundings of Cologne, where monasteries and smaller towns provide more highlights of the Rhenan style influenced by the regional capital.

 Introduction